stakater-archive/StakaterCloudDocs-Archived/content/sre/authentication-authorization/saap-authorization-roles.md

 - can install operators in customer owned namespace
 - can manage subscriptions in customer owned namespace
 - can not install privileged and custom operators cluster-wide
+- can view sealedsecrets custom resource in all namespaces

 ###  Projects Permissions:
 - can create/update/patch customer owned namespaces